zettai-reido/oneMKL-for-VM/docs/domains/sparse_linear_algebra.rst

 Operation algorithms mapping
 ----------------------------

-The following tables describe how a oneMKL SYCL Interface algorithm maps to the backend's algorithms.
+The following tables describe how a oneMath algorithm maps to the backend's algorithms.
 Refer to the backend's documentation for a more detailed explanation of the algorithms.

 Backends with no equivalent algorithms will fallback to the backend's default behavior.